psf/pyperf/doc/api.rst

       * *globals*: Namespace used to run *setup*, *teardown* and *stmt*.
 By default, an empty namespace is created.
 It can be used to pass variables.

+      ``runner.timeit(stmt)`` can be used to use the statement as the benchmark mark.

       See the :ref:`timeit() example <timeit_example>`.

+      .. versionchanged:: 1.6.0
+         Add optional *teardown* parameter.
+The *stmt* parameter is now optional.

    .. method:: bench_command(name, command)